sgraham785/flywaydb-cli/README.md

 ## Motivation

-After looking into a couple other packages and
+After looking into a couple other packages and having issues with JS wrappers.
+I decided to simply install flyway command-line tools from source and make it usage in npm.

 ## Installation